 When the only deaf person you’re interacting with is your tutor, you will know the themes of conversation you can expect from them.
 They’ll be focused on exam topics or the curriculum.

 But in the deaf club, there are no rules about topics, and you’ll be amazed at the conversations you can have.
 To give you an idea, here are some of the things I discussed at my first-ever visit to the deaf club:

 - Princess Diana

 - Car crashes on horrible roads

 - Clocks & clock making

 These conversations with new people may feel a bit like an exam – your name, sign name, where you live, what you do, etc. But it is crucial that you do not let the conversation stop there.

 Don’t be afraid to ask questions.
 You don’t need to ask personal stuff, but ask things and learn from them.
-By asking questions (and getting into weird topics like we did) you have a fantastic opportunity to expand your vocabulary.
+By asking questions (and getting into weird topics as we did), you have a fantastic opportunity to expand your vocabulary.

 The main piece of advice I can give you is this: do NOT pretend to understand if you don’t.
-I will happen to you – but don’t nod along and pretend.
-Because at some point you WILL get caught out – and it will be a true ‘let the ground swallow me up’ moments.
+It will happen to you – but don’t nod along and pretend.
+Because at some point, you WILL get caught out – and it will be a true ‘let the ground swallow me up’ moment.